thu-spmi/CAT/README.md

 ## Overview

-Recent ASR Toolkits based on DNN-HMM hybrid systems like [Kaldi](http://kaldi-asr.org/) and [RASR](http://www-i6.informatik.rwth-aachen.de/rwth-asr/) achieve the state-of-the-art performance in terms of recognition accuracy, usually measured by word error rate (WER) or character error rate (CER).
-In contrast, end-to-end systems[^e2e] (like [Eesen](https://github.com/yajiemiao/eesen) and [Espnet](https://github.com/espnet/espnet)) put simplicity of the training pipeline at a higher priority and usually are data-hungry.
-There is still a pronounced gap between attention end-to-end models and hybrid models in terms of recognition accuracy.
+Deep neural networks (DNNs) of various architectures have become dominantly used in automatic speech recognition (ASR), which roughly can be classified into two approaches - the DNN-HMM hybrid and the end-to-end (E2E) approaches.
+DNN-HMM hybrid systems like [Kaldi](http://kaldi-asr.org/) and [RASR](http://www-i6.informatik.rwth-aachen.de/rwth-asr/) achieve the state-of-the-art performance in terms of recognition accuracy, usually measured by word error rate (WER) or character error rate (CER).
+End-to-end systems[^e2e] (like [Eesen](https://github.com/yajiemiao/eesen) and [Espnet](https://github.com/espnet/espnet)) put simplicity of the training pipeline at a higher priority and usually are data-hungry.
+When comparing the hybrid and E2E approaches (modularity versus a single neural network, separate optimization versus joint optimization), it is worthwhile to note the pros and cons of each approach, as described in [2].

 CAT aims at combining the advantages of the two kinds of ASR systems.
 CAT advocates discriminative training in the framework of [conditional random field](https://en.wikipedia.org/wiki/Conditional_random_field) (CRF), particularly with but not limited to [connectionist temporal classification]() (CTC) inspired state topology.